joelr/slate/source/index.md

 > Make sure to replace `<KEY>` with your API key.

+Some endpoints require authentication, although most endpoints are public.

 You can register a new JustCharity API key at [JustCharity](https://app.justcharity.org/pricing).

 Once you have created an account, you can find the API key under your account page, free accounts are not provided with an API key, but public endpoints can still be accessed.

+## Rate limiting

+Some endpoints are rate-limited, please ensure any integrations can handle a 429 status code, where possible please implement caching.

+## Format

+All request/responses are in JSON.
+However, JSON(P) is also supported for legacy ajax/jquery support.

 # Charities